nathanvo83/AugenTest/Working.md

 # Assumptions
 - Data doesn't need update immediately.
-- You can use phone1 as the primary key.
+- Can use phone1 as the primary key.